DeniseNordfalt/denisecms/README.md

 ## Development

+Set up the default domain to the live site in settings: https://denisecms.vercel.app or http://localhost:3000/ if working locally.
-Set up the preview domain in the Storyblok space to `http://localhost:3000`.
+Set up the edit preview domain in the Storyblok space to `http://localhost:3000/api/preview?secret=STORYBLOK_API_TOKEN&slug=`.
 Use Storyblok V1, since V2 requires https://.
+Where STORYBLOK_API_TOKEN is the value of the env variable/preview access token.
+This will only be used inside of the CMS, and is used to see unpublished edits made to the visual editor.

-Start the project with `npm run dev`
+Start the project in your visual studio code editor terminal with `npm run dev`

 The full API is reachable at: `https://api.storyblok.com/v2/cdn/stories/?version=draft&token=STORYBLOK_API_TOKEN`

-Where STORYBLOK_API_TOKEN is the access token for the api described previously in the frontend section.
+Where STORYBLOK_API_TOKEN is the access token for the api described previously.

 To switch to see only published on unpublished content, change the value in the variable sbParams in pages/index.js and pages/[...slug].js.
 'production' for the live site.
 'draft' for development.

+## Storyblok CMS

+To make new content.
+Go to the content folder, press the +Entry button in the top right corner and select type of entry.
+Static pages are `Page` and Blog posts are `Post`.
+Only published content will show up when using the master branch.
+To publish click publish in the top right corner when inside a Post.
+Or select Content and click publish when outside of the content component.

+To see edits not yet published.
+Make sure to use development bransch, or temporarily switch sbParams to draft i master, and use the edit preview link in the dropdown in the adressbar.

 ## Deploy